ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 If you look at how the tests were conducted though you can see an interesting aspect of it is how programmers were to use iterative development.
 There was a fairly tight loop between test and production code for both TDD and TLD.
 Perhaps a tight iterative loop is more important than the order of test code?

-In my opinion this paper didn't provide enough data to give a conclusion one way or the other.
+In my opinion, this paper didn't provide enough data to give a conclusion one way or the other.
 It certainly didn't prove TDD was better or worse than writing all your tests after writing all your production code for a decent sized project.

-The final study we will glance at is one I just recently came across called [A dissection of the test-driven development process: does it really matter to test-first or to test-last?](https://arxiv.org/pdf/1611.05994.pdf) which is also by Fucci et al. This study actually appears to reach a similar conclusion to the previous study except that in this case the programmers involved work in industry.
-Also the comparisons were with iterative test last (ITL) development (which I think is a better term than TLD for this) and TDD.
+The final study we will glance at is one I just recently came across called [A dissection of the test-driven development process: does it really matter to test-first or to test-last?](https://arxiv.org/pdf/1611.05994.pdf) which is also by Fucci et al. This study actually appears to reach a similar conclusion to the previous study except that in this case, the programmers involved work in industry.
+Also, the comparisons were with iterative test last (ITL) development (which I think is a better term than TLD for this) and TDD.

 Another interesting conclusion in that study is that shorter cycle times (time between production code and test), to a point, do appear to lead to better quality.